MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-prepare.md

 |--|--|--|
 |*You are here!*| | |

-**Welcome to the Prepare phase of [migrating from Symantec to Microsoft Defender ATP](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level)**.
+**Welcome to the Prepare phase of [migrating from Symantec to Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](symantec-to-microsoft-defender-atp-migration.md#planning-for-migration-the-process-at-a-high-level)**.

 This migration phase includes the following steps:
 1. [Get Microsoft Defender ATP](#get-microsoft-defender-atp).